Technical data and register questions come in from time to time and so we've placed our answers here for you:

-1. Registers are canonical and have a clear reason for their existence: We are the only authoritative list of organisations in or out of compliance with modern slavery legislation, mapped to legal financial entities, cross-referenced to registers with complementary data records on corporate and other entities.
+1. Registers are canonical and have a clear reason for their existence: We are the most authoritative list of organisations in or out of compliance with modern slavery act section 54, mapped to legal financial entities, cross-referenced to registers with complementary data records on corporate and other entities.
 For example we use standard SIC codes and country codes to enable mapping across other registers.

 2. Registers represent a 'minimum viable dataset': We do not reproduce information held in other registers as defined by GDS.
 Instead we link to them.

 3. Registers are live lists, not simply published data: Our TISCbots check our data regularly and track changes, within documents as well as location changes, and updated by members and non-members in the same way they do with their Companies House submissions.

 4. Registers use standard names consistently with other registers: which is why all public records link directly to their Companies House or Open Corporates page for further information about turnover, annual returns etc.

 5. Registers are able to prove integrity of record: we publish the source of all of our data and our confidence in the data source, which include Companies House and opencorporates.com.

 6. Registers are clearly categorised as open, shared or private: we are open as defined by the Open Data Institute Certification to Silver level (and working towards gold).

 7. Registers contain raw not derived data: i.e. no interpretations or analysis available publicly.